-Planning is utilised when a child sets out to complete a school project by first deciding what s/he will need, carefully assembling and arranging these supplies, and then taking a step-by-step process for completing the project.
+Typical situation in school environment Typical situation in domestic environment Planning is utilised when a child sets out to complete a school Planning is utilised when a child prepares its school backpack by project by first deciding what s/he will need, carefully first checking what s/he will need for next day classrooms and assembling and arranging these supplies, and then taking a carefully packing all materials s/he needs. step-by-step process for completing the project.